Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses

-We use a pixelated component \lenspotpix to model more complex lens potential distributions not captured solely with smooth analytical profiles.
-The regularization of \lenspotpix presented here is very general, and could be used to model either the full lens potential, or only perturbations to the smooth potential.
-In this work, we focus on the latter case and use \lenspotpix to reconstruct various types of perturbations to the underlying smooth potential.

-Similarly to the pixelated source, we need to define a regularization term for \lenspotpix.
-This regularization needs to be flexible enough to allow for a variety of different features to be reconstructed, ranging at least from localized subhalos to populations of subhalos and multipolar moments.
-Thus, similarly to \sourcepix, we apply on \lenspotpix a multi-scale regularization based on wavelets and sparsity constraints.
-However we do not impose a positivity constraint on the values of \lenspotpix, as negative potential pixels can be physically interpreted as local decrease of the smooth lens potential \lenspotmacro.
-The full regularization term for \lenspotpix is
+In this work, we aim to regularize the pixelated potential component \lenspotpix.
+While in principle, this component can be used to model either the full lens potential or only perturbations to the underlying smooth potential, we focus on the latter case and use \lenspotpix to reconstruct various types of perturbations.
+The regularization needs to be flexible enough to allow for a variety of different features to be reconstructed, ranging at least from localized subhalos to populations of subhalos and multipolar moments.
+Therefore, we expect that a multiscale regularization strategy similar to \sourcepix can be applied on \lenspotpix as well.
+However we do not impose a positivity constraint on the values of \lenspotpix, as negative potential pixels correspond to a local decrease of the potential, relative the smooth potential component.